lrspeiser/sigmagravity/README.md

 | Valid V_bar at all radii | 174 |
 | ≥3 rotation curve points | **171** |

 All primary results use N=171.
 The excluded galaxies have counter-rotating gas producing imaginary V_bar (UGC01281) or insufficient data points.
-Some SI analyses use N=174 (relaxed point requirement); see SI §21 for details.
+See SI §3 for sample selection details.

 ### 3.3 Milky Way Sample